 INTERVIEW: Check out my new interview with Write The Book’s Shelagh Shapiro… (warning: writerly geek-out ahead!)

-WORKSHOP: May 17-21, 2020: Join me and the amazing Erin Dionne for Getting Your Novel Unstuck at the Highlights Foundation in Honesdale, PA.
+WORKSHOP: May 17-21, 2020: Join me and the amazing Erin Dionne for Getting Your Middle Grade or YA Novel Unstuck at the Highlights Foundation in Honesdale, PA.
 This four-day workshop is aimed at anyone with a middle grade or young adult manuscript in progress–and if you’ve never visited Highlights before, do yourself a favor and check it out, even if it’s not for our event.
 Seriously, this place is magical, and they offer a year-round slate of classes, with something for everyone.
 Dates and more details coming soon.

 – March 29, 2018: The MIDDLE SCHOOL series just hit 50 weeks on the New York Times bestseller list.
 Woot!